slack-samples/bolt-js-request-time-off/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.
+Inside this directory, we group each listener based on the Slack Platform feature used.
+For this project, our `/listeners` directory contains a `/functions` directory which then holds related actions in an `/actions` directory that are triggered as handlers when a function is called triggered.

+### `/listeners/request-approval.js`

+This file contains the configuration for notifying a manager once an approval request has been submitted, which then triggers a function.
+This file sets up a listener to listen for the function being called and then executes a particular response that sends a message to the approver to then approve or deny the request.

+### `/manifest`

+This directory contains all related initialization of the app as well as any workflows or functions used in the project.

+### `/manifest/manifest.js`

+`manifest.js` is a configuration for Slack CLI apps using Bolt JS.
+This file will establish all basic configurations for your application, including app name and description.

-### `/workflows`
+### `/manifest/workflow`

-The workflow initialization for the Time Off workflow can be found in `/workflows/approval.js`.
+The workflow initialization for the Time Off workflow can be found in `/manifest/workflow/approval.js`.
 This includes adding different steps to your workflows to create a series of events (such as opening a modal or messaging someone)

 ### `/triggers`

 All trigger configuration files live in here - for this example, `link-shortcut.json` is the trigger config for a trigger that starts the workflow initialized in `/workflows/approval.js`.

+### `slack.json`

+`slack.json` is a required file for running Slack CLI apps.
+This file is a way for the CLI to interact with your project's SDK.
+It defines script hooks which are *executed by the CLI* and *implemented by the SDK.*